Awfulnaut/lost-pet-finder/README.md

 ---

-For more information, contact Cadin McQueen at cadin.mcqueen@gmail.com.
+This application was created by Cadin McQueen, Jason Tashman, Michelle Turner, and Don Feeney.
+For more information, email cadin.mcqueen@gmail.com.